vahtras/moltools/README.md

 #Welcome to moltools!

-	Code intended to aid in the analysis of calculations of molecules.

-	Right now porting from dalton_tools.git
+	Code purpose: Wrap DALTON LoProp calculation into convinient functions callable by the Molecule instance using IPython or python scripts.

 ## Current features:

-	MM properties for QMMM available for some molecules as templates.

-	MM properties for molecules and proteins calculatable directly from script* or interactive python.
-Also works for High-performance computers (tested on triolith and hpc in Umeå).

-	Generation of a polymer from a monomer unit.

-	*Needs vahtras/loprop.git to be in PYTHONPATH
+	Features include obtaining LoProp properties for solvent molecules/ligands or for proteins and polymers that are covalently bonded via the MFCC procedure.

+	By integrating with the particles module, applequist equations are directly solvable for a system of classical molecules using damped charges/ dipole-moments directly from QM-obtainable properties.

+	For localized Beta, this requires the latest development source of DALTON installed.

 ## Installation:

-`git clone git@github.com:fishstamp82/moltools.git`
+`git clone --recursive git@github.com:fishstamp82/moltools.git`

 `export PYTHONPATH=$(pwd)/moltools/src:$PYTHONPATH`

-Execute the following script under the scripts subdir so that private dependencies are uncommented.

-`src/scripts/make_master_pass_test.sh`
+> Tip: Export the pythonpath variable in your initrc file of choice in order to have it automatically load.

+Execute the following script if you want to run DALTON computations in parallel using HPC clusters.

-For Linköping HPC, execute:
+For the Linköping HPC triolith, execute:

 `src/scripts/dalton_run_on_triolith.sh`

-For Umeå HPC, execute:
+For Umeå HPC akka, execute:

 `src/scripts/dalton_run_on_akka.sh`

-> Tip: Export the pythonpath variable in your initrc file of choice in order to have it automatically load.

-## Quick-start:
+## A quick-start:

 Run:

 * `ipython`
 * `in [1]: from molecules import Water, Cluster`

-##### Create a water molecule with oxygen in origo, in atomic units
+##### Create a water molecule with oxygen in origo, in atomic units by default
-`in [2]: w1 = Water().get_standard( AA = False )`
+`in [2]: w1 = Water().get_standard()`

 ##### Create an additional water molecule (atomic units by default)
-`in [3]: w2 = Water()
+`in [3]: w2 = Water()`

 ##### Translate water 2 by 2.5 AU in the z-axis
 `in [4]: w2.translate_by_r( [0, 0, 2.5] )`